Blackfell/blackfell.github.io/_posts/2019-10-10-building-a-lab.md

 ~$ sha256sum .<insert-path-to-file-here>
 ```

-If the hashes match those on the Kali Download page, then head back over to VirtualBox; next up, we'll import the file we just downloaded, to do this either press Ctrl+I, press the big orange arrow on the VM Manager panel, or open the file menu and go to 'import applicance'.
+If the hashes match those on the Kali Download page, then head back over to VirtualBox; next up, we'll import the file we just downloaded, to do this either press Ctrl+I, press the big orange arrow on the VM Manager panel, or open the file menu and go to 'import appliance'.

-{% include figure image_path="/assets/images/posts/hacking_lab/import_appliance.jpg" alt="The Import Applicance Button" caption="The big orange arrow will take you to the Import Appliance dialogue." %}
+{% include figure image_path="/assets/images/posts/hacking_lab/import_appliance.jpg" alt="The Import Appliance Button" caption="The big orange arrow will take you to the Import Appliance dialogue." %}

 Then, it's a simple case of browsing to the downloaded file and selecting it for import.

-{% include figure image_path="/assets/images/posts/hacking_lab/import_appliance_wizard.jpg" alt="The Import Applicance Button" caption="Follow the Wizard through to bring the Kali VM into your VM Manager Window" %}
+{% include figure image_path="/assets/images/posts/hacking_lab/import_appliance_wizard.jpg" alt="The Import Appliance Button" caption="Follow the Wizard through to bring the Kali VM into your VM Manager Window" %}

-Follow the wizrd through, pressing the 'Import' button, which will commence the importing of the VM.
-Once you have your VM imported, you may want to take some time familiarise yourself with the VM settings; you'll notice below that the defaul RAM is 2GB and the default processor configuration is two cores.
+Follow the wizard through, pressing the 'Import' button, which will commence the importing of the VM.
+Once you have your VM imported, you may want to take some time familiarise yourself with the VM settings; you'll notice below that the default RAM is 2GB and the default processor configuration is two cores.

 {% include figure image_path="/assets/images/posts/hacking_lab/VM_settings.jpg" alt="Virtual Machine Settings Management" caption="The Virtual machine settings will appear after import; highlighted in red are the RAM, processor, networking and USB settings.
 A red box is drawn round the settings wheel, where these can be changed." %}